haosunski/td/README.md

 # td

-Design and static pages for tindog
+Design and static pages and on heroku